 Military manufacturing jobs can involve creating products in factory or production line environments around the world.

 Some electrical instrument and equipment repairers focus on repairing the vast computer systems and networks operated in the Military.
 Computer repairers install, configure, test, troubleshoot, and repair computer systems (both hardware and software) that are used in all Military environments.
 They diagnose and resolve problems with IT peripherals, such as printers and network systems.
 They may also provide technical assistance to system users.

 Dental laboratory technicians construct and repair dentures and other dental appliances including crowns, bridges, partial dentures, pre- and post-oral and maxillofacial surgical devices, and orthodontic appliances in a laboratory.
 Although dental technicians seldom work directly with patients, they provide a valued healthcare service by working with dentists to improve patient health and appearance.

 Electrical instrument and equipment repairers install, maintain, and repair instruments and equipment, including communications equipment, radar and sonar systems, tactical data systems, and computers.
 They use a variety of approaches to troubleshoot and replace faulty components, subassemblies, and assemblies to restore instruments and equipment to optimum operating condition.

 Fleet maintenance managers supervise and coordinate the repair and maintenance of the Military’s airplanes, ships, trucks, and other vehicles.
 They establish maintenance schedules, develop work procedures, and direct the operation of maintenance crews.
 They assist in fuel operations and may manage machine shops.
-From repairing equipment damaged in battle, to providing preventive maintenance, these managers are critical for keeping the Military’s fleet strong.
+From repairing equipment damaged in battle to providing preventive maintenance, these managers are critical for keeping the Military’s fleet strong.